zerkalica/babel-plugin-transform-metadata/README.md

 ## .babelrc options

+Add before babel-plugin-transform-decorators-legacy and other transformation plugins.

 * reflectImport - Import path to custom reflection polyfill.
 Without this option standard Reflection.defineMetadata will be used.
 * argComment - magic comment text.
-After this comment all function or constructor args will be ignored and does not inclueded to metadata.
+After this comment all function or constructor args will not be included to metadata.

 .babelrc: